-Tips for Using a Home Equity Line of Credit for Home Improvement
+Does a Home Equity Line of Credit (HELOC) Make Sense for You?

 If you're thinking of getting financing for a home improvement project or a special vacation, you can use a home equity line of credit (HELOC) to fund your dreams.
 A HELOC allows you to borrow money by using your home's equity as collateral.